It’s amazing how food holds the identical symbol of home that can make you fully happy with its presence.

 This family-friendly restaurant has been serving the people of Baguio for over 30 years.
 In my opinion, this restaurant has the most elegant and unique interior setting in a warm and cozy ambiance.

-O’ Mai Khan offers Mongolian rice bowls, à la carte, tasty vegetarian option, drinks, desserts and different kinds of sauces at a very reasonable price… considering the quality of their food and service.
+O’ Mai Khan offers Mongolian rice bowls, à la carte, tasty vegetarian options, drinks, desserts, and different kinds of sauces at a very reasonable price… considering the quality of their food and service.
 Aside from that, they have parking.

 However, just a piece of cautionary advice, be patient when you visit this restaurant, because the waiting time and queue tend to be so long during meal times on weekends.
 So, go there early and watch out for the customers who cut in line.
 But who knows, it’s been so long since the last time I visited this place so maybe they already have a lesser waiting time to get a table.
 But then again, even if it hasn’t changed yet, I wouldn’t mind waiting for 15 minutes or so, because the food is worth the wait.